reTHINK-project/testbeds/dev/mntest/Readme.md

 ##### hyperty-allocation.spec.js

-The purpose of this test is to ensure the Conformance of the MN operations with the Specification at [address-allocation-messages.md](https://github.com/reTHINK-project/dev-service-framework/blob/master/docs/specs/messages/address-allocation-messages.md)
+The purpose of this test is to ensure the Conformance of the MN operations with the [Address Allocation Messages Specification](https://github.com/reTHINK-project/dev-service-framework/blob/master/docs/specs/messages/address-allocation-messages.md)

 It checks the allocation and de-allocation of hyperty addresses by the MNs.
 It includes following sub-tests: